Bradford Bypass: Current status

 and other minor realignments and changes.

 Following analysis of this consultation, a subsequent public consultation in the autumn of 2022 will present the preferred design for the route.
 The finalised design of the route and EA is currently anticipated to be completed in early 2023.

 In October 2021, a Toronto Star investigation into the Bypass found that the proposed modification to the route would remove it from a golf course jointly owned by the father of MPP Stan Cho, associate minister of transportation.

 Cho responded that the conflict of interest had been declared, and that he did not take part in any work connected to the Bypass.
 In February 2022, the Integrity Commissioner of Ontario found there was no evidence of wrongdoing by Minister Mulroney or Associate Minister Cho regarding the rerouting of the Bypass.

 A Freedom of information request demonstrated that the province had undertaken a business case on the potential of the Bypass being a toll road similar to Highway 407, to potentially reduce the cost of building the highway.

 However, the office of Minister Mulroney stated that "it is not our intention to toll this highway".

 Funding was committed to the project as part of the fall economic statement on November 1, 2021.

+In November 2022, construction on the project began with work on the Yonge Street interchange.